kimrojas/vasp_install/README.md

 % make all
 ```

-This will install the std, ncl and gam version of vasp.
-The build details will be in `/build` while the executable is in `/bin`
+This will build the std, ncl and gam version of vasp.
 ```shell
 % ls -l /build
 % ls -l /bin